vitalemazo/q2awsTFcodeforNetapp/README.md

 q2 Code for .net 4.8 not 4.5 app resources and pipline

-Q2 this is in terraform
+Q2 this is in terraform using cross region since us-east has limitations Deploy artifacts will be in us-west during pipline runs

  automating .NET Framework deployment with AWS CodePipeline to Elastic Beanstalk, let me summarize the key points to building Ir project.